Mumbai - Lonavala - Mumbai

 Overnight at Hotel.

-After breakfast at hotel then followed by full day guided tour of Lonavala.
+After breakfast at hotel, commence a full day guided tour of Lonavala.
 India's First wax museum situated at Mumbai Pune National Highway NH-4.
 Celebrity Wax Museum with its celebrities in plenty, make it capable for one who cannot afford a visit abroad to watch the Madam Tussaud Museum in London, the ancestor in its kind.
 This museum was founded by Sunil Kandaloor, a 38-year-old wax artist from Kerala.
 The museum was inaugurated by Minister Ramesh Shendge.

 He has made 50+ wax models so far.
 First wax model of Shivaji (which one is situated very first in series) gives you a great feeling of Maharashtra.
 Subsequent wax model of Mahatma Gandhi, Rajiv Gandhi, Shirdi Sai Baba, Jawaharlal Nehru are there after the Shivaji.
 Also can view wax images of Benazir Bhutto, Michael Jackson, Adolf Hitler and Oscar winner, Rasool Pookutty etc. Nature and the artistic excellence in man fight a friendly battle here to reign supreme.
 Karla Caves is a perfect example of the artisanship of man as early as 80 BC.
 Karla Caves are an impressive representation of architectural brilliance.
 To reach the caves, you need to climb around 300 steps and you will not regret it.